Mountain Reedbuck Hunting in South Africa

 Mountain reedbuck hunting in Africa.

-The trophy fee as a standalone Mountain Reedbuck hunt is between $300 to $500.
+Trophy fees as a standalone Mountain Reedbuck hunt are between $300 to $500.
 Daily rates vary between $250 to $500 a day.

 Included in the Mountain Reedbuck trophy fee is a licensed guide.
 As well as a hunting license and all permits.